-- safety orientation forms; (3yrs) - minutes of health and safety meetings, filed by date; (3 yrs) - reports of formal inspections, filed by date; (3 yrs) - incident investigation reports, filed by date; and 3 yrs or 10 yrs) - medical treatment reports (regulatory requirement, in each employee HR file).
-(3 yrs) - serious incident or fatality original reports and investigations are held indefinitely.
+- safety orientation forms; (3yrs) - minutes of health and safety meetings, filed by date; (3 yrs.) - reports of formal inspections, filed by date; (3 yrs.) - incident investigation reports, filed by date; and 3 yrs. or 10 yrs.) - medical treatment reports (regulatory requirement, in each employee HR file).
+(3 yrs.) - serious incident or fatality original reports and investigations are held indefinitely.

-All forms or reports should be neat and readable, completely filled out and signed/dated by the appropriate employee, supervisor and principal or superintendent when required.
-An employee must be designated to generate an annual summary based on incident information provided by Principals, Facilities and Maintenance Supervisors and Central Office.
+All forms or reports should be neat and readable, completely filled out and signed/dated by the appropriate employee, supervisor and Principal or superintendent when required.
+An annual summary report must be completed based on incident information provided by principals, facilities and maintenance supervisors and Central Office.

-Note: All health and safety records will be retained for a period no less than three (3) years, a copy must be held at the office of the Health and Safety Officer for inspection, audit and investigation purposes.
+Note: All health and safety records will be retained for a period no less than three (3) years, a copy must be held at the office of the health and safety officer for inspection, audit and investigation purposes.